jchiefelk/AlgoLab/README.md

 <h3>Lessons</h3>

+<h4>Part 1</h4>

 <p><a href="https://github.com/jchiefelk/AlgoLab/tree/master/VisionCode">1) OpenCV setup in Xcode</a></p>

 <p><a href="https://github.com/jchiefelk/AlgoLab/tree/master/ofAlgoLab">2) OpenCV in OpenFrameworks</a> - Divide tasks of gathering data from live video feed, and FAST object detection algorithm into seperarte threads</p>

+<p>The conclusion of implementing threading, using ofThread, did NOT increase performance of the data collection.
+Fast when running as single thread.</p>